ZegesMenden/3d-math/README.md

 # 3d-math
-### a 3 dimensional math library for arduino
+### a simple 3 dimensional math library for arduino
-### with vector3 and quaternion math

-# WARNING - CODE IS EXPERIMENTAL AND PROBABLY BROKEN